 STRINGS & TENSIONS

 strings are the most over looked part of the racket and yet they are (or at least should be) the only part of the racket to make contact with the ball.
-There is a very big selection of strings available so it is worth not in that not all strings suit all players.
+There is a very big selection of strings available so it is important to understand that not all strings suit all players.

-It is very important to know how strings perform and then you can chose from here.
+It is very important to know how strings perform and then you can choose from here.
 A qualified stringer will help you with this.

 The most important part of restringing is consistency.
 You should try to use the same machine and preferably the same stringer each time.
 This will ensure your racket feels and plays the same every time.